 Four of the top cities in Europe just happen to be some of the world's top destinations for football.
 So why not combine a City Break with a top level football match!!

 If you weren’t fortunate enough to make it to Russia for the 2018 World Cup, there are plenty of other football centric destinations to visit across the globe.

-All the domestic leagues are now up and running again, which means we can now see the world's best players - Ronaldo, Neymar, Bale, etc - plying their trades in culture filled cities such as Turin, Paris, or Madrid, all excellent places to visit for a footy inspired city break.
+All the domestic leagues are now up and running again.
+This means we can now see the world's best players - Ronaldo, Neymar, Bale, etc - plying their trades in culture filled cities such as Turin, Paris, or Madrid.
+All excellent places to visit for a footy inspired city break.

-If you’re looking for more than just a city break and want somewhere more exotic, not only is Turin stunningly beautiful, it also has a deeply rooted passion for football with two excellent clubs to choose from, in Italian giants and current champions Juventus, and city rivals, Torino.
+If you’re looking for more than just a city break and want somewhere more exotic, why not visit Turin?
+Not only is Turin stunningly beautiful, it also has a deeply rooted passion for football.

 There are hoards of excited children from each neighbourhood that show their love of their respective teams by playing together in the streets, trying to emulate the likes of Ronaldo and Belotti.

-Gianluigi from 666 Casino, a lover of top-rated online slot games and keen football enthusiast, describes Turin as “an unrivalled destination" for any football fan, purely for the passion the locals demonstrate.
+Gianluigi from 666 Casino, a lover of top-rated online slot games and keen football enthusiast, describes Turin as “an unrivalled destination" for any football fan.
+Purely for the passion the locals demonstrate.
+High praise indeed.